safi-amdz/Projects/docs/phases/1-onprem-bootstrap.md

 # IPv4-Only Lockdown Checklist (Will be implementing IPv6 dual stack of ULA and GUA Later)

+!!! tip
-> Goal: ensure all VLANs and WAN run **IPv4 only**, no IPv6 addresses are advertised or routed.
+    **Goal:** ensure all VLANs and WAN run **IPv4 only**, no IPv6 addresses are advertised or routed.
 Prevents clients from bypassing IPv4 firewall rules via auto-IPv6.

 ---